 In 1996, the University of Florida kicks off a major, university-wide capital campaign titled, “It’s Performance That Counts.”
 Dean of the College of Education, Rod McDavis, determines the college’s fundraising efforts will focus on finding ways to improve public education across the state of Florida.
 To carry out this goal, McDavis envisions a center housed in the College of Education with the potential for positive impact and considerable influence on educational outcomes across K-12 classrooms in Florida— and beyond.

 University of Florida alumni Allen and Delores Lastinger are dedicated to the promotion and advancement of the institution.
-Allen, president and CEO of Florida-based Barnett Bank, serves as co-chair of the university’s performance accounts campaign, while Delores, a former elementary school teacher, serves as a member of the College of Education’s campaign committee.
+Allen, president and COO of Florida-based Barnett Bank, serves as co-chair of the university’s performance accounts campaign, while Delores, who was trained as a high school business education teacher, serves as a member of the College of Education’s campaign committee.
 As part of this role, Delores is involved in helping the college meet its fundraising goals.

 When an initial funding agreement for the center falls through, Delores and Allen view it as their opportunity to contribute.
 According to Delores, “It just hit me, and I went home to Allen and I said, “We could pick this up.
 We could do this.
 I really would love to help children and to help teachers.
 I still have this burning desire from what I experienced in my first year to do something to support teachers.”